-- Document that Technology Coordinators, Test Administrators, and Proctors have received necessary materials and training for successful, secure administration of the IAR assessments. - Establish who is responsible for securely destroying or recycling specified test materials after administration (described in Sections 5.1.2 (CBT) and 5.2.3 (PBT)).
+- Designate a central locked location with limited access for secure storage of test materials. - Document that Technology Coordinators, Test Administrators, and Proctors have received necessary materials and training for successful, secure administration of the IAR assessments. - Establish who is responsible for securely destroying or recycling specified test materials after administration (described in Sections 5.1.2 (CBT) and 5.2.3 (PBT)).